It’s that time again.

 Leftovers keep covered in the refrigerator for up to 3 days, though best when fresh.
 Reheat in the microwave or on the stovetop - add extra almond milk if it's dry.

 *Most store-bought, conventional pastas are egg-free.
 Check package to ensure vegan-friendliness.

-*Nutrition information is a rough estimate for 1/4 of recipe with panko bread crumb topping.
+*Nutrition information is a rough estimate calculated with panko bread crumb topping.

 Nutrition Per Serving (1 of 4)

 - Calories: 627